dhonus/music-status-bash/README.md

 # music_status_bash
 Parses current playing music to terminal on Linux, BSD and macOS.
 To use with dwm, or any other window manager to display current song simply add to the config file.
 Might need to increase the max length of a block, some song titles can be long.
 ## Installation
- does not require any dependencies, simply download
+ does not require any dependencies, simply download or use following curl command

  `curl https://raw.githubusercontent.com/HonusDaniel/music-status-bash/main/current_song >> current_song`